 - Be sure to submit all pages of the transcript.

-For individuals who have filed an amended return, additional information is needed for verification purposes.
+Amended Tax Returns - For individuals who have filed an amended return, additional information is needed for verification purposes.
 Please note, the IRS Tax Return Transcript only shows the information submitted on the original return and does not reflect changes made by the amendment.
 Therefore the following items are required:

-- IRS Tax Return Transcript
+- Tax Account Transcript

 - A signed copy of the individual's 1040X-Amended Return

-Victims of Identity Theft
+- Victims of Identity Theft

 When the IRS determines a tax filer has been or likely was a victim of identity theft, it will not allow him to use the IRS Data Retrieval Tool on the FAFSA or get a tax return transcript until the matter has been resolved, which can take up to a year for complex cases.